CRRC Hosts First of Series of "Tough Conversations with Peterborough Police" - Arthur Newspaper

 Inspector Lyons encourages community feedback and engagement with the PPS to address citizens’ comments or concerns.
 Before the COVID-19 pandemic, the PPS hosted “Coffee with Cops” drop-in events and PPS town halls, though presently are corresponding over phone or email.

-The next “Tough Conversation” will be with PPS Sergeant Ted Branch, who is in charge of staff training, on Monday July 6 at 12 p.m.
+The next “Tough Conversations with Peterborough Police” will be with PPS Sergeant Ted Branch, who is in charge of staff training, on Monday July 6 at 12 p.m.
 EST on the CRRC Instagram page @racerelationsptbo.

-Leina Amatsuji-Berry was Arthur's co-Editor-in-Chief alongside Lubna Sadek for Volumes 53 (2018-2019) and 54 (2019-2020).
-She was Arthur's Digital Media Coordinator during Volume 52 (2017-2018).
-She is a Trent University alumna, having completed a joint-major Honours degree in English Literature and Media Studies with the class of 2018.
-Her interests include intersectional social justice, social media, memes, critical theory & philosophy, and fashion.
-When she is not working, she enjoys writing poetry, drinking tea, and eating burritos and sushi.
-Her karaoke skills will blow you away.